pdfcpu/pdfcpu/content/encrypt/encryptPDF.md

 # Encrypt

 This command encrypts `inFile` using the standard security handler as defined in [PDF 32000-2:2020](https://www.pdfa-inc.org/product/iso-32000-2-pdf-2-0-bundle-sponsored-access/).
+By default, pdfcpu uses AES with a 256-bit key.
 If provided the encrypted PDF will be written to `outFile` and `inFile` remains untouched.
 Have a look at some [examples](#examples).

 **Owner Password** <br>
 Opens the document without restrictions/permissions, grants full access. <br>